polarfire-soc/apps/baremetal_applications/DRI/README.md

 Step 7: Power cycle the board to load the initial PLL output values from the design.

 Step 8: The PLL output frequencies can also be reconfigured by changing the PLL_REF_FB register value.
 Press 3 for changing the reference clock divider value to 0x00000400.
-The PLL output values change to 125 MHz, 93.75 MHz, 62.25 MHz, and 31.25 MHz respectively.
+The PLL output values changed to 25 MHz, 18.75 MHz, 12.25 MHz, and 6.25 MHz respectively.
 On the Oscilloscope, the new output frequencies can be observed.

 ![](./images/DRI_screenshot_4.png)